Evergreen Cooperatives

-The Evergreen Cooperatives are a connected group of worker-owned cooperatives in Cleveland, Ohio, USA.
+The Evergreen Cooperatives are a connected American group of worker cooperatives in Cleveland.
 They are committed to local, worker-owned job creation; sustainable, green and democratic workplaces; and community economic development.

 Overview

 Background

-Much of the idea of worker control came about from the work of Hough Area Development Cooperation and the Congress of Racial Equality's Target City Project in Cleveland, Ohio.
+Much of the idea of worker control in Cleveland has roots in the work of Hough Area Development Cooperation and the Congress of Racial Equality's Target City Project in Cleveland, Ohio.
 Beginning in 1967, both organizations created worker cooperatives and community owned businesses for residents in the area.
 Similar circumstances arose in places like Youngstown, Ohio, in 1977, when the Youngstown Sheet and Tube company abruptly closed and laid off 5,000 workers.
 In an effort to stop the layoffs, the workers and city attempted to buy a steel mill and control it themselves.
 Although the effort failed, it gave rise to the idea of worker self-management.

 The Evergreen initiative was created in 2008 by the Cleveland Foundation, the City of Cleveland government, The Democracy Collaborative at the University of Maryland, College Park, and the Ohio Employee Ownership Center at Kent State University, in collaboration with some of Cleveland's most important "anchor institutions", such as Case Western Reserve University, the Cleveland Clinic and University Hospitals.
 In November 2010, Evergreen Cooperatives consisted of the Evergreen Cooperative Laundry, Ohio Cooperative Solar, Green City Growers Cooperative and the Neighborhood Voice.

 Worker-owned co-operatives

 Evergreen is one of a number of systems of worker-owned co-operatives pioneering an alternative model of business in the United States, based on the highly successful Mondragon Corporation in the Basque Region of Spain.
-These systems emphasize the network aspect of the Mondragon system — a connected group of semi-autonomous businesses, each owned and controlled by its workers but part of a mutually supportive, worker-owned and worker-controlled association — as opposed to the smaller, more fragmented worker co-ops that have existed in the U.S. for many years.
+These systems emphasize the network aspect of the Mondragon system—a connected group of semi-autonomous businesses, each owned and controlled by its workers but part of a mutually supportive, worker-owned and worker-controlled association—as opposed to the smaller, more fragmented worker co-ops that have existed in the U.S. for many years.

 Evergreen Cooperative Laundry

 Evergreen Cooperative Laundry (ECL) is an industrial laundry serving local hospitals, hotels and other institutions.
 The ECL was funded with $5.8 million: $1.5 million from the Department of Housing and Urban Development and the City of Cleveland, $1.8 million in New Markets tax credits, $750,000 from the Cleveland Foundation, and $1.5 million from two banks.
 It operates at the capacity of 10 million pounds of sheets and towels per year, which represents 4% of the local market.
 According to some sources, the laundry has the potential to expand to 20 million pounds per year.
-Its customers include two large nursing homes in the local area — Judson Retirement and McGregor Homes.
+Its customers include two large nursing homes in the local area—Judson Retirement and McGregor Homes.
+In 2018 ECL signed a three year contract with the Cleveland Clinic.
+In 2021, they renewed their contract for another five years.
 The laundry's LEED certified building uses the latest energy efficient equipment: